Bow Tie Analysis

 Report

-The Report contains Bow-Tie Analysis diagram & all the findings of Bow-Tie workshop, including recommendations / safeguards, action tracking including target for completion date etc.
+- The Report contains the Bow-Tie Analysis diagram & all the findings of the Bow-Tie workshop, including recommendations/safeguards, action tracking including a target for the completion date, etc.

 For traceability, the outcomes from meetings, workshop sessions, group sessions, and agreements must be recorded in the MOM Which shall be finalized and signed by all parties participating in the Bow-Tie workshop.
-Prepare excel based live action tracking workbook for all the generated actions that can be periodically updated and also log any discrepancy noted in the operations, drawings / technical documents.
+Prepare an Excel-based live action tracking workbook for all the generated actions that can be periodically updated and also log any discrepancy noted in the operations, drawings / technical documents.